Key stages 2,3,4 and 5

 Booking school workshops at least 12 weeks in advance is recommended.

-Digital workshops include access to the common room lunch area and an allotted timeslot entry for the Designer Maker User exhibition.
+Digital workshops include access to the common room lunch area and an allotted timeslot entry for the temporary exhibition that links closest to the content of the session.

 Please see below for your itinerary.
 This is based on the workshop session times available to book.
 This information will also be included in your booking confirmation.